cunnie/writings/i_am_become_forever.md

 up until you get to the 2nd floor, at which point you will walk down the hall.
 You will see a little-used electrical panel to your left.
 Open it, it's unlocked.
 On the top left you will see two 50-amp circuits.
 Turn them off.
-Count to thirty slowly.
+Count to thirty, slowly.
 Julia will be free by then.
 Turn them on."

 "There's a problem."